“Gorgeous Georgian apartment-hotel with spacious and sumptuous interiors in Edinburgh’s West End”

 Family friendly accommodation:

-Baby cots and extra beds can be added to most apartments except 2 types of Luxury 1-Bedroom Apartment, Penthouses and Grand.
-We'd recommend the Luxury 2-Bedroom Apartments, Mews, which are on the ground floor with a private garden so there's lots of space for kids to run around.
-One bedroom is a double, the other can be twinned
+Baby cots and extra beds can be added to most apartments.
+We'd recommend the 2-Bedroom Apartments.
+Mews are on the ground floor with a private garden so there's lots of space for kids to run around - one bedroom is a double, the other can be twinned.

 - Mammas and Pappas cots, high chairs and bedding